schueppert/battlecode19/README.md

 # Mavericks

-Mavericks is a version of Battlecode 2019 ewpecially desighed for High Schools.
+Mavericks is a version of Battlecode 2019 especially desighed for High Schools.
 Features inculude:

   * Easy setup with pre-configured project settings for the free IntelliJ IDEA, PyCharm, and WebStorm IDEs and TextMate
   * Supports progreamming in Javascript, Python and Java